Cleeng/mediastore-sdk/README.md

 **Props**

-- `onSuccess` \* - callback function called after successful form submission, or, if there are no available consents fields to update, immediate
+- `onSuccess` \* - callback function called after successful form submission, or immediately if there are no available consents fields to update

 ```javascript
 <CheckoutConsents onSuccess={() => console.log("success")} />